kgateway-dev/kgateway/docs/content/guides/security/tls/_index.md

 ---
 menuTitle: Network Encryption
-title: Configuring TLS
+title: Network Encryption
 weight: 10
-description: Configure Gloo to serve and terminate TLS to downstream clients, as well as initiate upstream connections using upstream TLS.
+description: Configure Gloo to use TLS upstream, downstream, and with Envoy
 ---

+Network security and encryption is incredibly important, especially for public facing services or services that carry sensitive data.
+Gloo can assist with the following use cases:

-Gloo can perform *TLS termination* for downstream clients, unencrypting traffic arriving from downstream clients.
+ * Perform *TLS termination* for downstream clients, unencrypting traffic arriving from downstream clients

-Gloo is also capable of loading client certificates to perform mutual TLS with an *upstream server* which is already serving TLS.
+ * Loading client certificates to perform mutual TLS with an *upstream server* which is already serving TLS

-For downstream TLS termination, [see the guide on setting up Server TLS]({{< versioned_link_path fromRoot="/guides/security/tls/server_tls/">}})

-For upstream TLS connections, [see the documentation on setting up Client TLS]({{< versioned_link_path fromRoot="/guides/security/tls/client_tls/">}})
+ * Configure mutual TLS with the Envoy proxy served by the xDS service on the Gloo pod

+The following guides provide more detail on how to configure each feature:

+{{% children description="true" %}}